Overcoming Compliance Silos

 However, the new compliance strategies are performance based requiring cross-functional processes.
 In order to apply continuous improvement and risk based thinking companies need to go beyond simple compliance towards the use of systems so that overall outcomes can be achieved and risks can be managed.

 In recent years, this systems focus has increased the scope of several regulations and standards extending them beyond what is done by existing functional groups.
-Many companies are struggling to find a place in the organization to own not only the various elements of these systems but also the system itself.
+Many companies are struggling to find a place in the organization to own the elements along with the system itself.

-It is not uncommon to find many companies using existing behaviors in an attempt to meet new demands while keeping existing management structures mostly intact.
-However, this results in companies falling further behind when it comes to the adopting the practices that are needed to achieve overall system objectives.
+It's not uncommon to find many companies using existing practices and behaviours to meet new demands while keeping existing management structures mostly intact.
+However, this results in companies falling further behind when it comes to the adopting the practices that are needed to achieve overall system effectiveness.

 Why This Matters – It's all about risk

-A systems-based approach will allow companies to take advantage of: synergies across processes, common practices, and the reduction of unwanted duplication.
+A systems-based approach allows companies to take advantage of synergies across processes, practices, and behaviours along with eliminating duplication.
 However, this is not the only reason why systems are used.

 James Reason introduced the Swiss Cheese model to illustrate how even small holes in safety barriers can lead to adverse effects.
 This model, adapted below for ISO 9000:2015, shows each component as layers that have their own processes and practices.
-These layers all work together to produce the overall outcomes for the quality system.
+These layers work together to produce the overall outcomes of the quality program.

 To further this idea, the API Recommended Practice 1173 for Pipeline Safety Management System introduced in 2015, rightly states in their introduction: